Hildegard Knef: Marriages

+UFA years

+At 15 years of age, Hildegard left school after completing the middle grade and began training as an artist in the animated film department of UFA (a film company headquartered in Berlin) in central Berlin.
+In 1943 the film head, Wolfgang Liebeneiner took notice of her, and she begain training as an actress.
+Her acting coaches were Karl Meixner and Else Bongers, head of youth training at the time and who became a life-long mentor and advisor to Knef.
+In 1944 Knef had a love-affair with Ewald von Demandowsky, a script editor for "films of the Reich", who was also head of production at the film company Tobis.
+Even before the end of the war Knef made her first film appearances (among others Under The Bridges, 1944/46; Journey To Happiness, 1944/48).

 When the film Träumerei was made in 1944, Knef shot some scenes, which would have marked her film debut, but these were left out of the final cut.
 She did appear in several films before the fall of Nazi Germany, but most were released only afterward.

 During the Battle of Berlin she dressed as a soldier to stay with her lover, Ewald von Demandowsky, and joined him in the defence of Schmargendorf.
 The Soviets captured her and sent her to a prison camp.
 Her fellow prisoners helped her escape and return to Berlin.
 Von Demandowsky was executed by the Russians on 7 October 1946, but before that he secured for Knef the protection of the well-known character actor Viktor de Kowa in Berlin.
 De Kowa gave her the opportunity to be a mistress of ceremonies in the theatre that he had opened.
 Knef also got a part in Marcel Pagnol's Marius, which was directed by Boleslaw Barlog.
 De Kowa also directed Knef in other plays by Shakespeare, Pagnol, and George Abbott.